-- Ask students to write an essay analyzing one aspect of Billy Graham's involvement in racial equality efforts.
-Topics include: - ° Crusades, specifically Chattanooga, Tennessee, 1953 and Columbia, South Carolina, 1958 - ° Relationship with Dr. Martin Luther King Jr. - Response to the assassination of Dr. King - ° International efforts, including those in South Africa - Response to the ethnic and religious clashes in other countries such as Ireland during this period
+- Ask students to research one of the following aspects of Graham's involvement in racial equality efforts and write an informative essay: - Crusades, specifically Chattanooga, Tennessee, 1953 and Columbia, South Carolina, 1958 - $^\circ\,$ Relationship with Dr. Martin Luther King, Jr. - Response to the assassination of Dr. King - ° International efforts, including those in South Africa - $^\circ\,$ Response to the ethnic and religious clashes in other countries such as Ireland during this period